andrewmgrossman/macaroon/README.md

 ## Current limitations

 - The helper dependencies are not vendored; `npm install` is required before real Roon connectivity works.
-- Artwork fetching is implemented on the helper side, but the SwiftUI layer currently renders placeholders instead of loading fetched image files.
 - Packaging a private Node runtime inside a notarized `.app` bundle is not yet automated in this repo.